A lot or a little?

 Talk to your kids about ...

 Families can talk about violence in video games.
-Is the impact of the violence in Detroit: Become Human different because some of it is against androids?
-How does it affect things that the androids look realistic and like humans?
+Is the impact of the violence in Detroit: Become Human different because some of it is against androids rather than humans?
+How does it affect things that the androids look like humans?

-How do games, movies, etc. like Detroit: Become Human, address current social issues?
+How do games, movies, and other media like Detroit: Become Human address current social issues?
 What are some parallels that can be drawn from the plot to both past and current real-world social issues?

 Is it important to weigh the possible consequences, as well as the benefits, of making certain life decisions?
 What are some good ways to work on making the best choices?
 Are there ways to repair the damage from poor decisions?

 - Available online?
 Available online